Fun and cool things to do in Hilo, Hawaii and surrounding places around town.

 Hilo Farmers Market

-One of the fun things to do in Hilo is to visit the local farmers market.
+One of the fun Hilo activities is to visit the local farmers market.
 If you are in an exploring mode to discover some of Hilo’s unique and delicious fruits, snacks and other take away foods or just looking for some souvenirs, then check out the Hilo Farmers Market.
 Open daily but more active and fuller during the Saturday and Wednesday market, you’ll love exploring the market in downtown Hilo.
 Make sure to sample some of the unique in season tropical fruits, a refreshing lilikoi ice drink, some mochi snacks or even more filling bento box treats for a bigger meal.
 Wednesday and Saturdays are larger with vendors selling arts and crafts, souvenirs or other locally made goods for visitors looking to take some some treasures, t shirts or collectibles from the islands.

 Tip – there is a food court at the farmers markets with food trucks if you are looking for a bigger meal and local food to try from the area.